 Fuji is a brand well-known for offering wallet-friendly options to consumers and the Adventure 27.5 is a perfect example of that.

 The Adventure bolts its 27.5 wheels into a solid aluminium frame and features a Zoom CH-565 fork with 60mm of travel.It’s worth noting that this shorter-travel fork will limit the off-road capabilities of this bike to light-offroad duties and commuting.
 A freewheel-style rear hub (less durable compared to a freehub) plays host to a Shimano Tourney 21-speed drivetrain, while confidence-inspiring Tektro brakes take care of stopping duties.

 Another classic bike company, GT have been offering its identifiable 'triple triangle' hardtails for over two decades.
 The Aggressor builds on this historic design with an 80mm All Terra CH-565 fork that's equivalent to a SR-Suntour M3030.

 Similar to the Giant, Trek, Specialized and Merida, the GT offers a 21-speed Shimano drivetrain with a freewheel-type hub.
 Mechanical disc brakes fitted with 160mm rotors aid in bringing the bike to a stop whilst, 2.1in All Terra 27.5in rubber provides the Aggressor with all important grip on the trail.

 Merida Big.Seven 10-MD

-Behind Giant, Merida is the world's second largest bicycle manufacturer and are experts in aluminium frame construction.
-The Big-Seven 10 features 27.5in wheels and a Zoom HL 389 suspension fork – a model comparable the SR-Suntour M3030 found on the Specialized Hardrock and Trek Marlin.
-Mechanical disc brakes feature, as does Shimano 7-speed gearing for a 21-speed drivetrain.
+Behind Giant, Merida is the world's second-largest bicycle manufacturer and experts in aluminium frame construction.
+The Big-Seven 10 features 27.5in wheels and a Zoom HL 389 suspension fork – a model comparable the SR-Suntour M3030 found on the Trek Marlin amongst others on this list.
+Mechanical disc brakes feature, as does a Shimano 21-speed drivetrain.